Kelvin Hayden

-Kelvin Darnell Hayden Jr. (born July 23, 1983) is a former American football cornerback.
-He played college football at Illinois and was drafted by the Indianapolis Colts in the second round of the 2005 NFL Draft.
+Kelvin Darnell Hayden Jr. (born July 23, 1983) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Illinois Fighting Illini and was selected by the Indianapolis Colts in the second round of the 2005 NFL draft.
 In Super Bowl XLI he returned a Rex Grossman interception (the first of his career) 56 yards for a touchdown in a win over his hometown team, the Chicago Bears.
-Hayden also played for the Bears and the Atlanta Falcons.
+Hayden played for the Bears and the Atlanta Falcons.

-Early years
+Early life

-Hayden attended Chicago's Hubbard High School, where he was a four-year starter in football.
+Hayden attended Hubbard High School in Chicago, Illinois, where he was a four-year starter in football.
 As a freshman cornerback, he was a first-team All-PowerBar team selection and an All-Area selection after posting ten interceptions.
 As a sophomore quarterback, he passed for 21 touchdowns and rushed for seven more scores.
 As a junior tailback, he rushed for 2135 yd, and was an All-Conference pick and an All-Area selection.

 Hayden was a Chicago Bears fan during his youth.

 College career

 Joliet Junior College

 Hayden attended Joliet Junior College for two years, where he finished his career with 115 receptions for 1,839 yards (16.13 yards per rec. avg.) and 17 touchdowns and was a two-time All-Conference and an All-Region pick.
 After losing his first junior college game, he led Joliet JC to 21 consecutive victories and the 2002 NJCAA National Championship.

-As a sophomore, he was the NJCAA National Offensive National Player of the Year, won first-team JC All-America accolades, and was named the Conference Player of the Year, after making 72 receptions for 1,297 yards(18.1 yards per rec. avg.) and 13 touchdowns.
-He was also named the MVP of the 2002 NCAA National Championship game.
-As a freshman, he made 42 receptions for 542 yards (12.9 yards per rec. avg.) and four touchdowns.
+As a sophomore, he was the NJCAA National Offensive Player of the Year, won first-team JC All-America accolades, and was named the Conference Player of the Year, after making 72 receptions for 1,297 yards (18.1 yards per reception) and 13 touchdowns.
+He was named the MVP of the 2002 NCAA National Championship game.
+As a freshman, he made 42 receptions for 542 yards (12.9 yards per reception) and four touchdowns.
 He then transferred to Illinois.